 - Bake for 15-20 minutes or until the edges begin to golden.
 Remove from oven and cool.
 Enjoy with a cold glass of almond milk!

 *To melt coconut oil, add several spoonfuls to a microwave-safe bowl.
 Microwave for 30 seconds.
-Then, measure 3 tbsp and proceed with the recipe.
+Then, measure 3 tablespoon and proceed with the recipe.

 - Serving Size: 1 cookie